LabShengLi/nanome/docs/Usage.md

 curl -s https://get.nextflow.io | bash

 ./nextflow run main.nf \
-    -profile gls \
+    -profile google_cloud \
     -w gs://jax-nanopore-01-project-data/nanome-work-test \
     --outputDir gs://jax-nanopore-01-project-data/nanome-outputs
 ```

-The `jax-nanopore-01-project-data` is a sample of **Data Bucket** name that you can access on google cloud. `-w` is pipeline output working directory, `--outputDir` is methylation calling and evaluation results directory.
+The `jax-nanopore-01-project-data` is a sample of **Data Bucket** name that you can access on google cloud. `-w` is pipeline output working directory, `--outputDir` is the directory for methylation-calling results.

 For more detail of using cloud computing, please check [Cloud computing usage](https://github.com/liuyangzzu/nanome/blob/master/docs/CloudComputing.md).